Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

     1. Tap the vertical ellipse menu at the top-right.
     1. Tap the *Exit* menu item.
 This will fully close Orbot.
     1. Launch Orbot again.
 This time, Orbot will be able to connect you to the Onion service.
-1. Launch Orfox.
-    1. From Orbot's main screen, press the *Browse* button.
-This will launch Orfox if it is already installed.
-1. Type in the Onion service URL (including the `.onion` suffix) into Orfox's Web address bar, then press *Go* on your software keyboard.

-You should now be able to connect to the `.onion` address that you configured in Orbot's "Hidden Services" menu (assuming, of course, that the Onion service is a website).

 ### Configuring an Apple iOS device for authenticated Version 2 Onion services